mtharpe/terraform-tfe-workspace-control/README.md

 ![Terraform Testing and Release](https://github.com/mtharpe/terraform-tfe-workspace-control/workflows/Terraform%20Testing%20and%20Release/badge.svg)

 # terraform-tfe-workspace-control
 This is a workspace control for demo environment.
 You can use this, as well as the different branches to get access to different demos.
+Recently I have updated this repo to a much simplier way of dealing with credentials by using Terraform Cloud/Enterprise Variable Sets.

 :warning: This will require a TFE API key as well as well as admin access to the workspace/org that you wouuld like to control.